RuPaul's Drag Race All Stars season 4

 The fourth season of RuPaul's Drag Race All Stars was announced by VH1 on August 22, 2018.
-Prior to the official announcement, RuPaul confirmed in an episode of his podcast What's the Tee?, that filming for the fourth season was underway.
-Season 3 winner Trixie Mattel, with special guests Katya Zamolodchikova and Detox, hosted a special, Trixie's Playhouse, to announce the cast for the fourth season.
+Prior to the official announcement, RuPaul confirmed, in an episode of his podcast What's the Tee?, that filming for the fourth season of All Stars currently was underway.
+All Stars Season 3 winner Trixie Mattel, with special guests Katya and Detox, hosted a special called Trixie's Playhouse to announce the cast for the fourth season.
 It was scheduled to air on November 8, 2018, but was postponed to the following day due to the Thousand Oaks shooting.
 The season began airing on December 14, 2018, and ran for ten episodes.

 The prizes for the winner of the competition are a one-year supply of Anastasia Beverly Hills Cosmetics and a cash prize of $100,000.

 The winners of the fourth season of RuPaul's Drag Race All Stars were Monét X Change and Trinity the Tuck.